DockittDockitt

 I only need PNG images of certain pages.

-Extract the specific pages you need using the Dockitt Split PDF or Extract PDF Pages tool first, then convert that smaller PDF to PNG.
+Extract the specific pages you need using the Split PDF or Extract PDF Pages tool first, then convert that smaller PDF to PNG.
 This is more efficient than converting the whole document and discarding most of the images.

 The colours in the PNG look different from the PDF.